ms-microservice/booksitout/README.md

 # 🙋 What is booksitout?
 - Initially, it began as my portfolio website; however, over time, I developed a strong desire to transform it into a fully-fledged product.
 As a result, I am now passionately dedicated to its development.
 - Being a huge bookworm, I have amassed a bunch of ideas and insights during my reading journeys.
 I'm incorporating these ideas into the product.
-- The product caters to both ardent book enthusiasts and individuals seeking to cultivate a deeper relationship with books, offering a comprehensive range of functionalities.
+- BOOKSITOUT caters to both ardent book enthusiasts and individuals seeking to cultivate a deeper relationship with books, offering a comprehensive range of functionalities.

 # ⚙️ Main Functionality
 - Add / manage my books